50 Best Books for Teens

 34. Love from A to Z by S.K.
 Ali (2020)

 Looking for a contemporary love story that also tackles issues of identity and loyalty in this multicultural world?
 You’ll find it in Love from A to Z. In this book, which is split between two characters’ perspectives, you’ll follow the unfolding relationships of two Muslim teens who meet on vacation.
 The resulting exploration of culture, prejudice, loss, and hope will resonate with readers of all ages and backgrounds.
-For more great reads, check out the best horror books you can read today.

 35. The Astonishing Color of After by Emily X.R.
 Pan (2018)